Analysis | How removal under the 25th Amendment works: A beginner’s guide

 "The language would certainly cover an emotional or mental disability that prevented the president from doing his job,” he said.

 So let’s say that either this competency commission was created and ruled against Trump or that a majority of the Cabinet agreed that Pence should take over.
-If Pence concurred (the most possible aspect of this), there would be a written document created expressing that opinion that was then given to the President pro tempore of the Senate — Sen. Orrin G. Hatch (R-Utah) — and to the Speaker of the House — Rep. Paul D. Ryan (R-Wis.).
+If Pence concurred (the most possible aspect of this), there would be a written document created expressing that opinion that would then be given to the president pro tempore of the Senate — Sen. Orrin G. Hatch (R-Utah) — and to the speaker of the House — Rep. Paul D. Ryan (R-Wis.).

-Once Hatch and Ryan get the letter, Pence is president, just like that.
+Once Hatch and Ryan got the letter, Pence would be president, just like that.
 His term would run until Jan.
 20, 2021.

 2. Trump objects.